8 Day Road Trip

 So come with us, and explore what’s been unseen, and be a part of the journey that’ll open up a new world for you.

-After a comfortable night’s rest at Rampur / Kalpa, we set off on the famous Hindustan-Tibet Highway.
+After a comfortable night’s rest at Sangla, we set off on the famous Hindustan-Tibet Highway.
 Famed for its spectacular views and proximity to Tibet, this road snakes north into Nako, the last hamlet of Kinnaur district.

-We have a steaming hot lunch at Nako, before entering the magical Spiti Valley.
+We have a steaming hot lunch at Nako, a picturesque lakeside village - before entering the magical Spiti Valley.
 Here, we spend the night at a comfortable and authentic homestay in Tabo.

 Overnight at a homestay in Tabo.